yrro/hitron-exporter/README.md

 ## Transport security

-HTTPS is used to protect the confidentiality and integrity of communictions with the CPE device, however the modem's TLS server certificate can't be verified in the usual way.
+HTTPS is used to protect the confidentiality and integrity of communications with the CPE device, however the modem's TLS server certificate can't be verified in the usual way.